iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 .. option:: --node <address>:<port>

-   Specifies the address and port of the node to which the http server will connect.
+   Specifies the address and port of the node to which the HTTP server will connect.

    Argument
         The address and port of a machine where a quasardb node is running.
 The string can be a host name or an IP address.